 Land rights remain a complex and ambiguous subject for the majority of people in sub-Saharan Africa.
 In Ethiopia, formal state laws assert that women have equal rights regarding land use and access.
 However, Ethiopia's pastoral areas are often highly influenced by both religious and customary systems, under which women tend to have weaker land rights.
 A recent report by Abebaw Abebe Belay of Ethiopia's Ministry of Agriculture and Fiona Flintan of the International Livestock Research Institute (ILRI) aims to understand women's land rights under formal and customary legal systems in Ethiopia's pastoral areas.
 The report also seeks to determine how these systems are applied and their impact on the ground.
 It concludes with recommendations for their convergence.
-The study is part of a larger effort across India, Tanzania and Ethiopia by ILRI to understand and improve pastoralist women's land rights, financially supported by the CGIAR Policies, Institutions and Markets (PIM) CRP.
+The study is part of a larger effort across India, Tanzania and Ethiopia by ILRI to understand and improve pastoralist women's land rights, financially supported by the CGIAR Research Program on Policies, Institutions and Markets (PIM).

 In recent years, the government of Ethiopia has taken steps to protect the land rights of women through a variety of laws and the establishment of related institutions.
 Despite this commitment, customary practices and stereotypes remain prevalent in the country's pastoral regions, limiting pastoralist women's ability to exercise their land rights.
 Understanding the complex interactions between state and customary systems of law is critical to helping pastoralist women better access land and resources.
 To date, there has been a dearth of research on this topic.